Randomly Assigned First Differences?: The FD regression may suffer from an omitted variable bias if the treatment effect changes over time.

 \end{hyp} Unlike in Equation \eqref{eq:toylinearmodel} in the introduction, here the slope $S_t$ is a random variable, that may vary across units.
 The slope is also indexed by $t$, as the treatment's effect might be time-varying.
 Under \eqref{eq:causal_model_levels}, one has

 a decomposition we use repeatedly in what follows.

-\paragraph{As good as randomly assigned first-differenced treatment.} \begin{hyp} \end{hyp} Assumption \ref{hyp:random_fd} requires that the first-differenced treatment be independent of units' outcome evolutions without treatment, and of their period-one and period-two treatment effects.
+\paragraph{Identifying assumptions.} In this section, we consider two identifying assumptions. \begin{hyp} \end{hyp} Assumption \ref{hyp:random_fd} requires that the first-differenced treatment be independent of units' outcome evolutions without treatment, and of their period-one and period-two treatment effects.
 It is stronger than a parallel-trends assumption, that typically would only require that $Y_2(0)-Y_1(0)$ is independent or mean independent of $\Delta D$.
+But it is weaker than the following assumption: \begin{hyp} \end{hyp} Assumption \ref{hyp:random_paths} requires that the treatment paths $(D_1,D_2)$ be independent of units' period-one to period-two untreated potential outcome change, and of their treatment effects.